 By learning and participating in a small group, students will gain the basic skills necessary for facilitating small groups in a youth ministry context.
 Through this experience, students will learn how to create an atmosphere where youth can meet together regularly and become committed to each other, to the group, and to growing together in their faith in Christ.
-Biblical principles such as humility, honesty, faith, love, reconciliation and forgiveness will be explored.
+Principles of biblical interpretation and Bible study activities appropriate to youth ministry will be explored.
 Prerequisites: Minimum grades of C in YMIN 101, 102.